MicrosoftDocs/power-platform/power-virtual-agents/multilingual.md

 When authoring, you can configure the bot to change the current spoken language in the middle of a conversation.
 That logic can reside in any topic in the bot.

-To change the bot's current language, you can set the ```User.Language``` variable value to one of your bot secontary languages.
+To change the bot's current language, you can set the ```User.Language``` variable value to one of your bot secondary languages.
 This will change the language spoken by your bot immediately.
   :::image type="content" source="media/multilingual-bot/Authoring-1.png" alt-text="Screen showing a Set variable node defining the value of the User.Language variable.":::

 ## Testing a multilingual bot